Monash-FIT3170/2025W2-FindingNibbles/README.md

 At a time when we are spoiled for dining or cooking options, even a simple decision like “What should we eat tonight?” can feel overwhelming.
 FindingNibbles is a mobile application powered by artificial intelligence, designed to eliminate decision fatigue by delivering hyper-personalised restaurant and dish recommendations – tailored to your location, dietary restrictions, and cravings – so you can spend less time searching and more time savouring.

-Unlike generic food applications, FindingNibbles combines AI-driven menu analysis, real-time review aggregation from Google, and collaborative filtering to act as your personal dining concierge.
+Unlike generic food applications, FindingNibbles combines AI-driven menu analysis, real-time review aggregation, and collaborative filtering to act as your personal dining concierge.
 With the ability to input ingredients you have on hand, FindingNibbles generates quick recipes that match your pantry – turning leftovers into culinary wins.
 It doesn’t just provide a list of options, it understands your preferences, deciphers murky menu items for dietary restrictions (e.g. “Is this vegan-friendly?”), and even aids in planning meals for when you are next travelling or have a special occasion – all while tracking nutritional goals with the help of a calorie tracker.
-By automating the research process and grounding recommendations in data, we turn indecision into confidence, one bite at a time.

 ## Overview

 ### Core Features

 - Nearby restaurant suggestions – Discover dining options close to your location.
 - Interactive map exploration – Find restaurants using an integrated map with built-in directions.
 - Randomised discovery – Get spontaneous recommendations for cuisines, restaurants, and recipes.